cau-se/titan-ccp-frontend/README.md

 the [vetur](https://vuejs.github.io/vetur/) plugin.
 When you open a vue file the first time, Visual Studio Code suggests to install this plugin.
-Further, the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) plugin should be installed to get notifactions on violated coding guideline already during developing.
+Further, the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) plugin should be installed to get notifications on violated coding guideline already during developing.

 The visualization frontend highly depends on external data sources, more